-In 2019 we released the Google Analytics data importer so you can import all your historical web analytics reports from GA into Matomo easily.
+The Google Analytics importer allows you to easily import all your historical web analytics reports from GA into Matomo.

-When you start to import Google Analytics data into Matomo, a new website will be created within Matomo automatically to import the data from Google Analytics.
-The import can not go into an existing website in Matomo.
-For example, if you have been testing Matomo and tracking your website into a website already, then this data can’t be merged with the imported data from Google Analytics (which will be into a newly created website).
-So only after you have setup data migration, then you will be able to track your website visitors to this newly created website, while the historical Google Analytics data is importing (which can take several days).
+If you want to import to the same website that you are tracking to, you need to run the GA import before adding the tracking code to your site.
+When you start a GA import in Matomo, a new website will be automatically created within Matomo for the imported data.
+The import cannot go into an existing website in Matomo, and it cannot be merged later.
+For example, if you have been testing Matomo and tracking your website into a website already, then this data can’t be merged with the imported data from Google Analytics (which will be in a newly created website).
+A GA import takes several days to complete.

 Recommended steps for migrating from Google Analytics